 While some types of wood have a relatively high moisture content, other types have very low moisture content.
 The expanding then shrinking of wood is caused by both the wood’s moisture content and the humidity level in the air.
-As humidity increases, the moisture content of wood will also increase and the wood expands.
-As humidity decreases, the moisture content will also decrease and the wood will shrink.
+As humidity increases, the moisture content of wood will also increase, and the wood expands.
+As humidity decreases, the moisture content will also decrease, and the wood will shrink.

 Thicker wood takes longer to both absorb and lose moisture.
-Quartersawn lumber will shrink and then expand about half as much as lumber that is flat sawn.
+Quartersawn lumber will shrink and then expand about half as much as lumber that is flat-sawn.

 How to Prevent Wood Warping

 Here are a few tips on how to store your wood the right way to prevent any of the wood from warping.
-Even if the wood was improperly stored where you purchased it, but if you store it the right way at home, it will be just fine.
+Even if the wood was improperly stored where you purchased it, if you store it the right way at home, it will be just fine.

 Properly stacked lumber dries quickly in warm, dry weather.
-Softwoods like pine and cedar will air dry to suitable moisture content in as little as 6 weeks during the spring and summer months.
+Softwoods like pine and cedar will air dry to a suitable moisture content in as little as 6 weeks during the spring and summer months.
 Hardwoods like Maple, Oak, and Walnut will dry in 6 -12 months.
-Little or no air drying takes place in wet damp weather.
+Little or no air drying takes place in wet, damp weather.

-Boards should be placed on stickers that must be uniform thickness and as long as pieces of lumber.
+Boards should be placed on stickers that must be uniform in thickness and as long as pieces of lumber.

 - The stickers (wood layer) must lay flat and be vertically aligned.

-- The lumber must rest flat on the foundation, concrete not grass.
+- The lumber must rest flat on the foundation, concrete, not grass.

 - Heavy weights must be placed on top of the pile to help prevent warping.